feldera/feldera/docs/connectors/sources/datagen.md

     * For string types, the [String Generation](#string-generation-strategies) section lists more strategies on how to generate more specific strings.

 A field can have an optional `range` parameter that defines the range of values a strategy will pick from.
+The range is inclusive and contains all values with `start <= x < end`.
+It will return an error if `start >= end`.
-The meaning of the range depends on the type:
+The application of range depends on the type:

 - For integer/floating point types specifies min/max values.
   If not set, the generator will produce values for the entire range of the type for number types.